visheshd/visheshd.github.io/_posts/2016-04-12-are-you-wasting-your-coding-chops.md

 You have no shortage of tools that you could pick from depending on your budget: Jenkins, Codeship, Bamboo etc. You could also roll your own!

 ### Code Reviews and QA
-There is a huge list of things that you need to do as a developer and development team for the court to be production quality.
+There is a huge list of things that you need to do as a developer and development team for the code to be production quality.
 Here is a peek into what typically need to look into:
 - All test cases pass
 - Feature has been tested  in Chrome, Firefox and Safari and screenshots of the test result are added
 - Each code change was executed